Understanding LoRA Technology for LLM Fine-tuning

 • Key Idea: Instead of updating all parameters, LoRA introduces low-rank matrices into the model architecture, allowing for parameter-efficient tuning.

-1. Weight Decomposition:
+Weight Decomposition: (Compressed Parameter Representation)

 For a weight matrix \( W \) of size \( m \times n \): \[ W \approx W_0 + \Delta W \] \( W_0 \): The original pretrained weights. \( \Delta W \): The update weights to be learned, expressed as the product of two low-rank matrices: \[ \Delta W = A B \] where: